Cloudera posts long-awaited IPO filing

 NASA tests robotic tools to crack the surface of icy moons

-Cloudera, the enterprise big data company that’s received significant backing from Intel, has finally filed to go public.
+Cloudera, the enterprise big data company that’s received significant backing from Intel, has unveiled its much-anticipated IPO filing.

-Intel invested $740 million into Cloudera in 2014, but Intel’s partnership with the company is more than financial.
+Intel invested $740 million into Cloudera at a $4.1 billion valuation in 2014, but Intel’s partnership with the company is more than financial.
 The filing reveals that Intel and Cloudera share a joint product roadmap that focuses on improving speed and security for processing massive datasets.
 “Among many tangible examples of joint development, Intel and Cloudera collaborated on optimized data encryption speed through use of arithmetic acceleration built into the Intel Architecture.
 Intel and Cloudera also collaborated to develop Spot (incubating project), an open source cybersecurity analytics platform built on open data models that provides advanced threat detection using big data analytics and machine learning,” the filing states.

 The company has raised $1 billion, dating back to 2008.
 The filing shows that Intel is the largest shareholder, owning 22% of the company, Accel owns 16.3% and Greylock Partners owns 12.5%.